Total Pupil Premium Allocation

 Therefore the cast majority of CPD, the focus of support and lesson observations focus on those things which ensure the maximum difference for children in receipt of the pupil premium.
 Progress is tracked termly.
 Gaps are identified regularly through good assessment procedures.
 The curriculum is amended accordingly.
 Each Year group has a team leader whose main focus is teaching and learning and leading of assessment for learning within the year group.
 This has resulted in a curriculum which is fluid, is based around or above National expectations, and results in rapid gains across the school.
 Part of the monies have been used to support external consultants who can add to the Assessment for Learning practice within the school.
 This has been undertaken with other schools who are part of a network and have worked together for some time.

-- Teachers working collaboratively is recognized both by the Sutton trust and John Hattie as having benefits to the standards pupils achieve.
+Teachers working collaboratively is recognized both by the Sutton trust and John Hattie as having benefits to the standards pupils achieve.
 Our current structure of three-form entry allows us to utilise monies to ensure each year group is released for PPA at the same time.
-In doing so, a member of SLT attends PPA in order to support team leaders in planning their curriculum based upon the principles outlined in a) and b).
 Collaborative learning ensures teachers are comfortable with rigorous challenge regularly to ensure their curriculum choices challenge pupils and are based on sound assessment for learning.

 - Learning Support Assistants employed in the classroom are done so with the strategies of a) b and c) closely aligned to them.
 They are employed to specifically support with the learning and to employ the strategies of assessment for learning in order to maximize pupil outcomes.
 They receive appropriate CPD to this effect, both formally and within the classroom.
 The result is they often support pupils in receipt of the pupil premium who go on to make rapid gains in their learning.

 - The school reports to the governing body on a regular basis with regard to the pupil premium children.
 Termly progress meetings ensure all staff are aware of those children in receipt of pupil premium funding and plan accordingly.
 Termly reports to both Full Governors and the Curriculum and Standards committee ensure robust systems of accountability.
-Yearly Self Assessment Reports are produced by team leaders and a meeting is held with nominated governor and the school’s external adviser in order to hold senior and team leaders responsible for progress of pupils, including those in receipt of the pupil premium.
+Yearly self-assessment reports are produced by team leaders and a meeting is held with nominated governor and the school’s external adviser in order to hold senior and team leaders responsile for progress of pupils, including those in receipt of the pupil premium.

 The impact of the above is significant gains for all groups of pupils, including those in receipt of the pupil premium.
-Outcomes for learners are consistently well above National Averages and have resulted in outstanding progress for each of the last three years.
+Outcomes for learners are consistently well above National Averages and have resulted in outstanding progress consistently and over time.